The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

-1. These Bylaws may be amended, altered or repealed at any annual meeting of the members or any special meeting of the members called for that purpose.
+1. These by-laws may be also amended, altered or repealed at any annual meeting of the members or any special meeting of the members called for that purpose.

 Article XII: Scholarship

 b.
-The FMDA, Inc. will be compensated for the cost of administering the scholarship program by the Fund, at a rate of no more than 20% of the current donations, interest earnings from the investments and other Fund revenues.
-Payment will be made at least semi-annually.
+The FMDA, Inc. will be compensated for the cost of administering the scholarship program by the Fund, at a rate of no more than 20% of the current donations, interest earnings from investments and other Fund revenues.
+Payment will be made at least semi- annually.

 3. The President shall award the scholarships according to the terms and conditions as they may be set forth by the BOD.